DzCorps/EscPosEncoder/README.md

 ---

 This is a fork of [EscPosEncoder](https://github.com/Ans0n-Ti0/EscPosEncoder) by Anson Tio that is intended to work with Ionic.
-I have only updated his fork to match the latest [EscPosEncoder](https://github.com/NielsLeenheer/EscPosEncoder) by NielsLeenheer.
+This fork has been updated to support the latest Ionic versions and includes enhancements to several commands, including improved barcode handling.

 Create a set of commands that can be send to any receipt printer that supports ESC/POS.